-The Heart of Texas Homeless Management Information System (Hot HMIS) is a network of organizations committed to improving service access and the development of services to address the unmet needs of residents living in the Heart of Texas Region.
-HoT HMIS utilizes a client database that allows for the tracking of clients to determine the services a client has already received and services the client needs that may be lacking in our community.
-The HoT HMIS provides the ability to track homeless individuals in the community as well as their progress.
-The HoT HMIS uses the Community Services (formerly ServicePoint) software, which is a product of WellSky TM.
+The Heart of Texas Homeless Management Information System (HOTHMIS) is a network of organizations committed to improving service access and the development of services to address the unmet needs of residents living in the Heart of Texas Region.
+HOTHMIS utilizes a client database that allows for the tracking of clients to determine the services a client has already received and services the client needs that may be lacking in our community.
+The HOTHMIS provides the ability to track homeless individuals in the community as well as their progress.
+The HOTHMIS uses the Community Services (formerly ServicePoint) software, which is a product of WellSky TM.
 The Community Services software is an Internet-based application providing real-time access.
-All that is needed to log into the system is Internet access, a web browser, a user ID and password.
-Real-time access provides immediate update of information entered into the system.
+All that is needed to log into the system is Internet access, a web browser, a username, and password.
+Real-time access provides immediate update of information in the system.

-The goal of the HoT HMIS is to have all organizations that provide services to homeless and low income individuals and their families identified in its database, and to have as many of these service providers as possible utilizing the system.
-The HoT HMIS was created to improve the delivery of services to individuals who have unmet needs.
-The system is designed to allow for referrals, evaluating service needs, case management, client tracking, management of homeless information, creating reports and regional analysis of service delivery.
-Information in the HoT HMIS should be used ONLY for the above stated purposes.
+The goal of the HOTHMIS is to have all organizations that provide services to homeless and low-income individuals and their families identified in its database, and to have as many of these service providers as possible utilizing the system.
+The HOTHMIS was created to improve the delivery of services to individuals who have unmet needs.
+The system is designed to allow for referrals, evaluating service needs, case management, client tracking, management of homeless information, creating reports, coordinate entry information sharing, and regional analysis of service delivery.
+Information in the HOTHMIS should be used ONLY for the above stated purposes.
 Any other use of this information is prohibited.
-Agencies should communicate to users the importance of maintaining the confidentiality of client data in the HoT HMIS.
+Agencies should communicate to users the importance of maintaining the confidentiality of client data in the HOTHMIS.

-For an agency to be a HoT HMIS Partner, an administrator of that agency/organization must sign this Partner Participation Agreement form detailing the specific expectations of the partner organizations.
-All users of the HoT HMIS will be required to complete and sign a User Confidentiality Agreement.
-As a HoT HMIS Partner, agencies have certain obligations and requirements that must be followed in order to protect the rights and interests of HoT HMIS clients.
-Below are performance standards required of each agency and its employees who use the HoT HMIS.
+For an agency to be a HOTHMIS Partner, an administrator of that agency must sign this Agency Participation Agreement form detailing the specific expectations of the agency.
+All users of the HOTHMIS will be required to complete and sign a User Confidentiality Agreement.
+As a HOTHMIS Partner, agencies have certain obligations and requirements that must be followed to protect the rights and interests of HOTHMIS clients.
+Below are performance standards required of each agency and its employees who use the HOTHMIS.
 It is the agency's responsibility to ensure that each user is familiar with the requirements of the system.